 and shall send a copy, duly certified by an appropriate officer to be correct, to each of the parties and two copies to the Registry.

 - SOR/2002-232, s.
 14.

 DISPOSITION OF APPLICATION FOR JUDICIAL REVIEW

-18. (1) Before rendering a judgment in respect of an application for judicial review, a judge shall give the parties an opportunity to request that the judge certify that a serious question of general importance is involved as referred to in paragraph 22.2(d) of the Citizenship Act or paragraph 74(d) of the Immigration and Refugee Protection Act, as the case may be, is involved.
+18. (1) Before a judge renders judgment in respect of an application for judicial review, the judge shall provide the parties with an opportunity to request that he or she certify that a serious question of general importance, referred to in paragraph 22.2(d) of the Citizenship Act or paragraph 74(d) of the Immigration and Refugee Protection Act, as the case may be, is involved.

 (2) A party who requests that the judge certify that a serious question of general importance is involved shall specify the precise question.